1 – Be realistic about your budget

 4 – Timing is everything

 As Ibiza is a seasonal island – finding a rental (especially a long-term one) is all about timing, check out our other post The Best Time of Year to Look for Rentals in Ibiza for more detail.
 The property market also moves pretty quick so go prepared with a strategy to make decisions quickly.

 5 – Will you move with the seasons?

-Due to tourist rentals it’s difficult to find an long term rental – with many seasonal rentals and 11 month contracts being offered?
-Ask yourself what you want to get out of living in Ibiza?
-If you’re just here for the season, a seasonal rental might suit you perfectly, but if you’re planning on staying long term – ask yourself if you really want to go through the stress of moving every 6 or 11 months, when each year it becomes more difficult to find something affordable.
+Due to tourist rentals, it’s difficult to find a long-term rental – with many seasonal rentals and 11-month contracts being offered.
+Ask yourself what you want to get out of living in Ibiza.
+If you’re just here for the season, a seasonal rental might suit you perfectly, but if you’re planning on staying long term – ask yourself if you want to go through the stress of moving every 6 or 11 months when each year it becomes more difficult to find something affordable.